 - There is an option to allow clients to schedule online via a booking widget.

 - You can create multiple offices (for in office visits, home visits, telehealth, etc).
-This way you can assign the proper office to each individual client so the Place of Service is always correct (i.e. 02, 11, 12, 13, etc) on the claim.
+You assign the proper office to each individual client so the Place of Service prepopulates on the calendar (then on the claim form).

 - You can sync the calendar with your Google calendar (and possibly other calendars).